 cycling-group-Ettrick-NZ

 Bike It Now, a tour planner based in Clyde, set us up for four days of self-guided cycling of all or part of the three trails.
-The tour package included various tour planning services, including bike rentals, shuttle service, jet boat transfer on the Roxburgh Gorge Trail, accommodation, and maps.
+The tour package included various tour planning services, including bike rentals, shuttle services, a jet boat transfer on the Roxburgh Gorge Trail, accommodation, and maps.

 Clutha Gold Trail

 The Clutha Gold Trail is markedly different from the Roxburgh Gorge Trail.
-Unlike the cycling path carved into the stark rocky landscape of the Roxburgh Gorge, the Clutha Gold Trail is a meandering 73-kilometre cycleway across the flat and undulating terrain of farmland and forests dotted with four settlements: Roxburgh, Millers Flat, Beaumont and Lawrence.
+Unlike the cycling path carved into the stark rocky landscape of the Roxburgh Gorge, the Clutha Gold Trail is a meandering 73-kilometre cycleway across the flat and undulating terrain of farmland and forests dotted with four settlements: Roxburgh, Millers Flat, Beaumont, and Lawrence.

 After cycling the Roxburgh Gorge Trail, we overnighted in Roxburgh.
 Starting from our accommodation in Roxburgh translated into a 62-kilometre ride.
 While the Clutha Gold Trail can be completed in one day, we opted for a leisurely two-day ride — 43 kilometres from Roxburgh to Beaumont and 19 kilometres from Beaumont to the former gold-mining town of Lawrence.
-A shuttle service would return us to Clyde.
+A shuttle service returned us to Clyde.

 The fast-flowing Clutha Mata-au River remained our companion for the tree-lined Clutha Gold Trail down the picturesque Teviot Valley.
 It’s New Zealand’s largest river by volume.
 Known as Mata–au by the Māori and the English-language name of the Gaelic Cluaidh for the River Clyde in Scotland, the river attained dual-name status in 1998.